dalong0514/readnotes/20190201读书笔记/2019116AutoCAD-Platform-CustomizationR41.md

 ## 0401.
 Bonus Chapter 3: Development Resources

-This book helps you build a solid foundation in customizing and programming the Autodesk® AutoCAD ® program, but it can't teach you everything.
+This book helps you build a solid foundation in customizing and programming the Autodesk® AutoCAD® program, but it can't teach you everything.
 A wide range of resources are available to help you continue learning and expand your skills further.
 This appendix connects you with online and training resources, peer-to-peer forums, and additional files available for this book from the companion website.

 ### 1.1 Online Resources